NCIEVS/evsrestapi/README.md

       STARDOG_PASSWORD=admin
       EOF

-* Run the python load script in the docker container (from the â€œelasticsearchâ€� directory of the cloned project)
+* Run the python load script in the docker container (from the "elasticsearch" directory of the cloned project)

       # Before cloning the repo, make sure that the command "git config core.autocrlf" returns FALSE.
 Change it to FALSE using "git config --global core.autocrlf false" if necessary